prysmaticlabs/documentation/website/versioned_docs/version-2.0.0/how-prysm-works/prysm-public-api.md

 ## Contributing

-Thanks for wanting to contribute to our eth2 API!
+Thanks for wanting to contribute to our Ethereum consensus API!
 Go and Java libraries may be generated from the [ethereumapis repository](https://github.com/prysmaticlabs/ethereumapis) using [Bazel](https://bazel.build), making it easy to make changes to the schemas needed and generate Go files or Java packages from them.
 Here's what you need to get started:

 ### Dependencies